 (For more SEO tips, check out our post on off-page SEO.)

 So, there you have it.
-SEO in a nutshell from its inception right through to the present day.
-If you’ve got any comments or questions, don’t hesitate to hit us up on Facebook or Twitter or reach out with the big friendly button below to sign up for a complimentary digital marketing strategy session, and find out how we can help you grow your digital presence.
+SEO for beginners from its inception right through to the present day.
+If you’ve any comments or questions, don’t hesitate to hit us on Facebook or Twitter or reach out with the big friendly button below to sign up for a complimentary digital marketing strategy session and find out how we can help you grow your digital presence.

 Colibri Digital Marketing